Skip to content

 GLITTERING OUTER SHELLS

-The years rolled by and the sparkle of others next to her began to dim her eyes to the beauty of her own treasure.
-The sister heard of a newer version and laid aside her older treasure.
+The years rolled by.
+The beauty of her treasure began to dim compared to the sparkle of others around her.
+She heard of a newer model and laid aside her older treasure.
 She took up what she thought was expected of her: glittering outer shells and physical strength of her own.
-Wasn’t that what everyone else wanted anyway?
+Wasn’t that what everyone wanted anyway?

-Her heart missed the days of pure inner beauty, but the song now lay muffled somewhere deep in her soul.
+Her heart missed the days of pure inner beauty, but that song now lay muffled somewhere deep in her soul.

-The sister wore the masks of outer glitter and strength, even as she protested and spoke aloud for the need to be unmasked.
-She could not see that she still wore the mask herself.
+She wore masks of outer glitter and strength, even as she protested and spoke aloud about the need to be unmasked.
+She could not see that she still wore a mask herself.

 WEAKNESS IN THE DEEP PLACES

-The years continued to roll, and one breaking after another began to peel away layers of the mask.
-One by one, portions of her ability to be strong — to cement the mask covering her heart — fell away.
-The weakness in her deep places began to be uncovered, and she found peace in leaning on her Maker’s chest alone.
+Years passed, and one breaking after another began to peel away layers of her mask.
+One by one, portions of her ability to be strong (to cement the mask covering her heart) fell away.
+The weakness in her deep places was uncovered, and she found peace in leaning on her Maker’s chest alone.
 She asked the Maker to smash those masks.
 She cried out that she did not want that outer glimmer any longer.

 How could it be?
-Even as she had cried out to the Maker to take away the mask, she still despised the place of weakness she saw in herself.
+Even as she had cried out to the Maker to remove the mask, she still despised the place of weakness she saw in herself.
 Instead of seeing the hidden treasure within, she saw only the slow, heavy ways of her outer weakness.
 She heard the music of that treasure echoing in her heart, but it was so faint and barely recognizable.
 She got up and tried to walk in the old outer strength, as those voices called her the strong one again.
-Yet, more and more that strength began to fail her —
+Yet, more and more, that strength began to fail her…

 THE SOARING PLACE